neuronsimulator/nrn/src/coreneuron/README.md

 CoreNEURON has support for GPUs using OpenACC programming model when enabled with -DENABLE_OPENACC=ON.

-Here are the steps to compile:
+Here are the steps to compile with PGI compiler:

 ```bash
 module purge